kgb0255/GQPMC_JAMES/README.md

 https://en.wikipedia.org/wiki/Dark_Energy_Spectroscopic_Instrument

 Before the survey gets commissioned, we generate noiseless spectra and forward model them to DESI spectra.
 We test our inference methods here to check if inferred cosmological parameters are close to the truths and if the inference are done efficiently.
-Here, I perform the mock challenge of Galaxy/Quasar Physics Group by Dr. Changhoon Hahn, to improve/supplement the inference methods.
+Here, I perform the mock challenge of Galaxy/Quasar Physics Group written by Dr. Changhoon Hahn (http://changhoonhahn.github.io/), to improve/supplement the inference methods.